 Prices and references

 The Hamilton Khaki Navy Scuba is available with a black and orange dial and a NATO strap, reference H82305131, price €645; with an all-black dial and a steel bracelet, reference H82335131, price €995; with a black and orange dial and a steel bracelet, reference H82305931, price €995.
+Click here to see a selection of the cheapest mechanical watches.
 Read more on the Hamilton website.